RHINO: A large horn antenna for detecting the 21cm global signal: Horn antenna design

 \subsection{Design requirements}

-The following design requirements were identified for the antenna: \begin{enumerate}[label=(\roman*),leftmargin=0.5cm] \item Beam FWHM between $25^\circ - 45^\circ$ between 65 -- 80 MHz. \item Return loss better than $10$~dB between 65--80~MHz. \item First sidelobes below $-$20~dB (peak-normalised power). \item Backlobe below $-$30~dB (peak-normalised power). \end{enumerate} The beam FWHM range was chosen to ensure a broad instantaneous field of view, so as to fairly sample the monopole on the sky while limiting the sensitivity to low elevations, where most difficult-to-model terrestrial emission is found.
+The following design requirements were identified for the antenna: \begin{enumerate}[label=(\roman*),leftmargin=0.5cm] \item Beam FWHM between $25^\circ - 45^\circ$ between 65 -- 80 MHz. \item Return loss better than $10$~dB between 65--80~MHz. \item First sidelobes below $-$20~dB (peak-normalised power). \item Backlobe below $-$30~dB (peak-normalised power). \end{enumerate} {\edit These requirements were set on a qualitative basis, rather than flowing in detail from the scientific objective of suppressing systematic contamination of the recovered 21cm signal.
+The latter would involve end-to-end simulations that are strongly contingent on a choice of foreground removal method for instance \citep[although such design studies have been attempted for other experiments, e.g.][]{2022MNRAS.509.4679A}.
+Nevertheless, it is useful to have a target for optimisation.
+We justify each requirement as follows.} The beam FWHM range was chosen to ensure a broad instantaneous field of view, so as to fairly sample the monopole on the sky while limiting the sensitivity to low elevations, where most difficult-to-model terrestrial emission is found.
 The return loss requirement defines the minimum desired bandwidth, from 65--80~MHz (21\% fractional bandwidth).
 We target a broader band of 60--85~MHz (34\% fractional bandwidth), but anticipate degraded sensitivity at the band edges due to the receiver bandpass (which includes an FM bandstop filter for example).
 This band corresponds to redshifts between 15.7 -- 22.7, and was chosen to overlap substantially with the EDGES feature, without extending into the FM band.
 Extending the band to lower frequencies would result in a larger and increasingly difficult to manufacture structure.
 We study the impact of targeting a relatively small bandwidth on recovery of 21cm global signal model parameters in Sect.~\ref{sec:forecasts}.